osilander/203.311/Week5/Week5.md

 # paired-end mapping, general command structure,
 # adjust to your case
-# Name you file SENSIBLY
+# Name your file SENSIBLY
 # For this you need the reference genome and your reads (Illumina or ONT)
 # for single end, use only one fastq.gz file
 bwa mem reference-genome.fasta read1.fastq read2.fastq > mappedreads.sam